Electors meeting to formally choose Biden as next president

-WASHINGTON (AP) — Presidential electors are meeting across the United States on Monday to formally choose Joe Biden as the nation’s next president.
+WASHINGTON (NewsNation Now) — Presidential electors are meeting across the United States on Monday to formally choose Joe Biden as the nation’s next president.

 Monday is the day set by law for the meeting of the Electoral College.
 In reality, electors meet in all 50 states and the District of Columbia to cast their ballots.
 The results will be sent to Washington and tallied in a Jan.
 6 joint session of Congress over which Vice President Mike Pence will preside.